platformio/platformio-core/docs/librarymanager/config.rst

 *Required* if :ref:`libjson_downloadurl` field is not defined | Type: ``Object``

 The repository in which the source code can be found.
-The field consists for the next items:
+The field consists of the next items:

 * ``type`` the only "git", "hg" or "svn" are supported